Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Introduction

-In this paper, we argue that the main reason for this shortfall is the arbitrary definition of a domain and the resulting limited modeling flexibility, as the same prompts are always added as inputs, regardless of datum.
+In this paper, we argue that the main reason for this shortfall is the arbitrary definition of a domain and the resulting limited modeling flexibility, as the prompt set is constant and therefore does not depend on the input data.
 In contrast, we propose a new method that allows adapting to \emph{every single} input image.
-For this, we introduce the Prompt Generation Network (PGN) that learns to generate new prompts for every image by combining items from a commonly learned library of tokens.
+For this, we introduce the Prompt Generation Network (PGN) that learns to generate new prompts for every image by combining items from a jointly learned library of tokens.
 Furthermore, as these prompts' purpose is to only aid the large-scale model, the PGN can be kept lightweight, which allows for efficient, yet strong modelling capabilities.
 By fully decoupling the adaptation part from the internal model computations, a PGN can be simply deployed on client devices after an initial stage of server-side training.
 On a benchmark covering 12 datasets, we show that our PGN approach achieves performances that matches and outperforms those of fully finetuned models, while being two orders of magnitude more efficient in terms of additional parameters.
 This demonstrates that our proposed method effectively closes the divide between high-performing classical finetuning and previously constrained adaptation of frozen vision models.

 Overall, this paper makes four main contributions: \begin{itemize} \itemsep{0.01em} \item We develop a simple and effective framework for learning input-dependent visual prompts via Prompt Generation Networks. \item We propose an alternative inference mode that decouples the PGN from the large-scale model, such that it is possible to arrange them in a client-server setup, making our approach compatible with recent developments in the industry. \item We demonstrate the generalizability and state-of-the-art performances of the proposed method across 12 datasets, architectures and settings such as multi-dataset inference. \item Finally, via quantitative and qualitative analyses, we showcase how with our method a ``division of labor'' emerges between the frozen model and the PGN. \end{itemize}